-A Mission church whose architect is unknown and whose date is given as both 1906 and 1910.
+A Mission church whose architect is unknown and whose dedication date is 1903.
 It was sold in 1955 for use as a warehouse, becoming a Cherubim and Seraphim church in 1980.

 A replacement for a WW2 damaged church.
 It was built in 1956 by Thomas F. Ford.